vintagefilmography/HDR-3-DIRS/README.md

 The settings are stored in device_state.txt file in the same directory where the app resides.
 Select the bit depth by clicking the Bit64 button.
 Do not do this if you want to leave the default 32 bit.
 The Bit64 button will turn red indicating 64 bit mode.
 Make sure that the Start button is not active when you are doing this otherwise the app will crash.
-Essentially the start botton starts the live display and the bit depth and soem other camera critical settings can not be changed in Live mode.
+Essentially the start botton starts the live display and the bit depth and some other camera critical settings can not be changed in Live mode.
 Hit Load Exp to load the exposure value from the camera to the app.
 Hit Disp Exp to see the actual exposure.
 This can be done at any point during scan.
 Most of other settings can be changed in Live mode however.
 The SaveTiff button also can be set in Live mode.
 If SaveTiff button is active it will switch from default Jpeg format to Tiff.